 - Next, measure the height

 Measure or calculate the total height of the same stack.

 - Finally, calculate the cords

 Using the length, width, and height from steps 1-3 above, calculate the total number of cords of wood using the equation.

 A cord of wood is a unit of volume used to describe the amount of wood in a given stack.
 These cords of wood could be stacked in whole logs or split logs.
 In the end, it’s only an approximation because there will be space in between logs not accounted for.

-A cord of wood will vary in cost depending on the type of wood and shape of wood.
-Typically split logs cost more as the labor as already been put in to the logs to split them.
+A cord of wood will vary in cost depending on the type of wood and shape of the wood.
+Typically split logs cost more like the labor has already been put into the logs to split them.